thyngster/universalanalytics/README.md

 ============================

-Universal Analytics Snippets are a set of javascript snippets that will ease you some common task while dealing with a implementation.
+Universal Analytics Snippets are a set of javascript snippets that will ease you some common tasks while dealing with a implementation.

 #How to use: